Introduction

 Nodal welds

-- Nodal welds are key locations in the car body frame.
-Signs of damage, such as peeling paint in the area of the nodal welds, are often an obvious sign of significant damage.
-For this reason, when assessing damage, all parts of the bodywork connected by a nodal weld should be checked very carefully for any signs of damage.
+- Nodal welds are key locations in the car body structure.
+Signs of damage, such as paint peeling in the area of nodal welds, are often an obvious sign of significant damage.
+For this reason, when assessing damage, all body parts connected by nodal welds should be very carefully checked for any signs of damage.

-The action of forces in the zone of nodal welds)
+Action of forces in the area of nodal welds)

 - The size of the gaps offers another diagnostic option through visual inspection.
-If there are any changes or misalignment of the edges, this usually indicates that the dimensions of the problematic spare part are incorrect.
+If there is any change or misalignment of the edges, this usually indicates that the problematic spare part is of incorrect dimensions.

-NOTE: Vehicle components such as axle shafts and trailer attachments (trailer), transfer forces.
-If the car has been hit from behind, then all connected body elements and mechanical elements should be fully checked (e.g. gearbox mounts).
-Check the electronic components to make sure they are working properly.
+NOTE: Vehicle components such as axle shafts and trailer hitches transmit forces.
+If the vehicle has been hit from behind, then all connected body components and mechanical components (such as transmission mounts) should be fully inspected.
+Electronic modules should be inspected to ensure they are functioning properly.

-In addition, it is possible to set the entire amount of damage, starting with the direction and magnitude of the impact forces.
-This however requires extensive knowledge regarding body structure.
+It is also possible to determine the full extent of the damage, starting with the direction and magnitude of the impact forces.
+However, this requires extensive knowledge of the body structure.

-- If, for example, the impact fell on the front left side member, the right side member due to the rigidity of the body structure (the presence of a crossbar) usually also affected.
-Often the length of this spar will not change, but due to the rigidity of the body structure, it may move from its original position (often only very little).
-If any deviations are present, this can usually be detected by checking the size of the gaps between the door and the wing or by checking for changes in dimensions.
+- If, for example, the impact is on the front left side member, the right side member, due to the rigidity of the body structure (the presence of a cross member), is usually also affected.
+Often the length of this side member will not change, but due to the rigidity of the body structure it may move from its original position (often only very slightly).
+If there are any deviations, this can usually be detected by checking the size of the gaps between the door and the wing or by checking for changes in dimensions.

-- In the case of more severe impacts, the body front cannot absorb all the impact energy, and the occupant area is also deformed.
-Here, the impact energy is transmitted through the spar to the rack «A» (see diagram).
-As a result, this leads to deformations in the area of the roof and the door sill.
+- In the case of more serious impacts, the front of the body cannot absorb all the impact energy, and the area where people are located is also deformed.
+Here, the impact energy is transmitted through the side member to the A-pillar (see diagram).
+As a result, this leads to deformations in the roof and door sill area.

-- The body reacts to side impacts in a completely different way when there is any crumple zone.
-Because the occupant area is extremely stable, there are relatively minor local deformations at the impact site.
-However, the impact forces are transferred to the floor of the car, which often results in damage to the so-called «banana species», when the car, when deformed, takes the shape of a banana along the length of its longitudinal axis.
+- The body reacts to side impacts in a completely different way when there is some kind of crumple zone.
+Since the occupant zone is extremely stable, there are relatively minor local deformations at the point of impact.
+However, the impact forces are transmitted to the floor of the car, which often leads to damage of the so-called "banana type", when the car takes the shape of a banana along its longitudinal axis when deformed.

-Impact energy is transmitted through the spar to the rack «A»
+The impact energy is transferred through the side member to the A-pillar

 Pos. | Spare Part No | Name |